-Ph.D. students will need to obtain formal permission to write and defend their dissertation from their dissertation committee.
+Ph.D. students will need to obtain formal permission to write and defend their dissertation from their Dissertation Committee.
 The Dissertation Committee Permission Form will need to be signed by all committee members and turned in to the Graduate Coordinator no later than the end of the semester prior to the anticipated semester of the defense.
 It is recommended, but not mandatory, that the student have a committee meeting at that time in order for the committee to be aware of the student progress and make final recommendations before the defense.
-It is expected that the student make progress towards graduation within a year of filing the form.
+It is expected that the student make progress toward graduation within a year of filing the form.

 - M.S.
 Plan I candidates must defend a thesis.
 The examination will emphasize research achievements.
 In addition, competence in the candidate’s field of research will be expected.